Choose one of the following artist, research their work, and prepare a 10-15 minute

 -

-Robert Turner - contemporary: currently living in Alfred, NY
+Robert Turner - vessel maker from Alfred, NY

 -